-Memphis theological Seminary is one of only 20 institutions nationwide and the only seminary that is currently listed as an approved academic education provider by the National Association of Alcohol and Drug Abuse Counselors (NAADAC).
+MTS is one of only 0 institutions nationwide and the only seminary that is currently listed as an approved academic education provider by the National Association of Alcohol and Drug Abuse Counselors (NAADAC).
 This certificate program aspires to prepare Christians to offer competent counseling services to individuals, families and groups who struggle with the horrendous effects of Substance Abuse Disorders.
-The program offers the number of hours that the Tennessee State Board of Alcohol and Other Drugs of Abuse Counselors requires for licensure as an Alcohol and Drug Abuse Counselor.
+The program offers the number of educational (academic) hours the Tennessee State Board of Alcohol and Other Drugs of Abuse Counselors requires for licensure as an Alcohol Drug Counselor.